Wanli-HE/Plaspline/README.md

 all scripts are under the folder

 # Usage
-1. all databastes and dependent tools are downloaded and installed automatically with default version by script:
+1. all databases and dependent tools are downloaded and installed automatically with default version by script:

          > python ~/plasmid-pipeline/bin/run_main.py downloading

+         (the version of databastes and tools is recorded in "dependdent-tools-database.txt" file,  and these tools are installed by two way, one is using conda yaml file, another is using "wget" command line, users can choose a suitable verison by changing conda yaml file or changing web-download-address, for changing the default web-download-address,  using command "python ~/plasmid-pipeline/bin/run_main.py downloading -h" and changing the params of web-download-address. ****)

    before running this command, you need to install anaconda or miniconda.
 If you haven’t done it already you need to configure conda with the bioconda-channel and the conda-  forge channel.
 This are sources for packages beyond the default one: